accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Locate audio-only time-based media on the screen that require text transcription.
 1. Check:
-	- The presence of a textual transcription accessible via an adjacent component (a button or a link);
+	- The presence of a transcript accessible via an adjacent component (a button or a link);
-	- Or the presence of a clearly identifiable adjacent textual transcription.
+	- Or the presence of a clearly identifiable adjacent transcript.
 1. If this is the case, the criterion is validated.

 ##### Correspondences {class="disclosure mapping"}